Brooklyn Patch: Radio Personality and Motivational Speaker Mark Farrell to Emcee Gala Celebrating the 125th Anniversary of Helen Keller Services

 Event will be held in Red Hook, Brooklyn, on September 13, 2018.

-Brooklyn, NY…July 27 2018…New York City radio host and on-air personality Mark Farrell will serve as emcee of Helen Keller Services’ 125th Anniversary Gala on September 13th, 2018, at Liberty Warehouse in Red Hook, Brooklyn.
-Farrell, who has vision loss due to congenital retinoschisis, is also a motivational speaker on overcoming adversity.
+Brooklyn, NY…July 30 2018…New York City radio host and on-air personality Mark Farrell will serve as emcee of Helen Keller Services’ 125th Anniversary Gala on September 13th, 2018, at Liberty Warehouse in Red Hook, Brooklyn.
+Farrell, whose field of vision is impaired due to congenital retinoschisis, is also a motivational speaker on overcoming adversity.
 Helen Keller Services (HKS) serves individuals who are blind, have vision loss, are DeafBlind or have combined hearing-vision loss.
 The announcement of Farrell serving as emcee was made by HKS President and CEO Joseph Bruno.

 “The 125th Anniversary Gala promises to be an exceptional milestone event in the history of Helen Keller Services,” observed Bruno.
 “Two of New York’s most respected and influential professionals are already serving as honorees, Darcy Stacom, Chairman of Capital Markets for CBRE, and Robert B. Catell, former Chairman of National Grid.
 The addition of Mark Farrell to our stellar roster ensures that the gala will be a great night.
 Through his professional experience on radio and as a motivational speaker, Mark is committed to helping others navigate life and overcome personal and physical obstacles.
 He is also dynamic and great fun — just what you want in an emcee.
 We’re all thrilled Mark will be bringing his talents to the event.”